Ralph MacSweyn: Playing career

 MacSweyn was a member of the EHL North First All-Star Team in 1967, member of the AHL First All-Star Team in 1971, and a member of the AHL Second All-Star Team in 1972.

 Later life and death

-MacSweyn officially retired from playing hockey in 1977.
+MacSweyn retired from playing hockey in 1977.
 After his retirement, MacSweyn returned to his family farm and also was involved in coaching his daughter's hockey team.
 In 1993 MacSweyn was inducted into the Glengarry Sports Hall of Fame in Glengarry, Ontario.
 On May 21, 1995, MacSweyn died in Glengarry, Ontario, at the age of 52.
 He was survived by his wife and two daughters.